MicrosoftDocs/visualstudio-docs/docs/python/python-django-web-application-project-template.md

 # Django web project template

 [Django](https://www.djangoproject.com/) is a high-level Python framework designed for rapid, secure, and scalable web development.
 Python support in Visual Studio provides a project template to set up the structure of a Django-based web application.
 To use the template in Visual Studio, select **File > New > Project**, search for "Django", and select the **Django Web Project** template.
 The resulting project includes boilerplate code as well as a default SQLite database.
-The **Blank Django Web Project** template is similar but does not include the database.

 Visual Studio provides full IntelliSense for Django projects: